vocdoni/docs/README.md

 + Is a selfish actor.
 Good behaviour is ensure through economic incentives
 + It may have to be splitted into serveral `relay` types
 + Develops functions that would not be possible on a light client
-  - It relays voting transactions to other `relays`
+  - It relays `vote packages` to other `relays`
-  - It aregates voting transactions and adds them into the blockchain
+  - It aggregates `vote packages` and adds them into the blockchain
   - It validates zk-snarks proofs
+  - It validates anti-spam proof-of-work nonce
   - It ensures data aviability on IPFS
+  - Is responsibile for the data aviability of the `vote packages` it has added (will loose stake if those are not available)
+  - It exposes a IPFS proxy
   - It provides Merkle-proofs to `User` requests that they are in the `census merkle tree`
-  - Provides RPC access to the blockchain
+  - It exposes an RPC end-point to the blockchain
+  - It should run a full Ethereum node

 ### Elements